Francemyadoptedcountry

 Dad never did get to join the RAF but Mum did get her nursing qualifications and we did manage to buy a small terraced house in a street where most of our Jamaican friends lived.
 I hardly knew a white Briton except the teachers at school and in the shops.
 Contrary to what we were expecting when we were invited we didn't find our white Britons very welcoming, in fact they seemed resentful and as soon as one or two of us bought a house in the same street the white Britons put their houses up for sale and moved to pastures new.

-have enough to visit Jamaica and the family.' said Dad, ever optimistic.
+'Well we have the house now and soon we will have enough to visit Jamaica and the family.' said Dad, ever optimistic.

 The first hint of our problems regarding our British citizenship came when Aunt Taniyah had to go for an operation.
 She had already had one operation under the NHS and now was to have a second with chemo treatment to follow.
 As she had no proof of landing papar, passport etc. she was denied the treatment under NHS and told she would have to pay the cost herself.
 Where were we to find money like that?
 Why had we been paying our taxes?
 Then the government brought in new laws as the white population raged against the 'immigrants taking over their country'.